If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 Other approved use None beyond ADHD Also approved for binge eating disorder in adults

 The biggest difference is the prodrug design.
 Vyvanse is inactive as taken, and the body gradually converts it into the active stimulant.
 That conversion gives a smooth, gradual onset and a long, steady effect from one morning dose.
-Adderall comes in an immediate-release form, which is short-acting and lasts a few hours, and an extended-release form.
+Adderall is active as taken.
+It comes in an immediate-release form, which is short-acting and lasts a few hours, and an extended-release form, which lasts most of the day.

 That design also shapes how each one feels over a day.
-Vyvanse is long and smooth, with less of a peak and crash.
-Immediate-release Adderall is shorter, with a more noticeable rise and fall.
+Vyvanse is long and smooth, with less of a peak and crash, and people often describe steady focus rather than a jolt.
+Immediate-release Adderall is shorter, with a more noticeable rise and fall, and some people feel a sharper edge as it comes on or wears off.
 Extended-release Adderall sits in between.
+For someone who notices a clear dip in mood or a rise in irritability as a dose leaves the system, sometimes called rebound, the smoother shape of Vyvanse or extended-release Adderall can help.

 Misuse potential differs for the same reason.
 Because Vyvanse must be converted by the body to become active, it is somewhat harder to misuse than an immediate-release stimulant.
+Immediate-release Adderall is more readily misused.
 Both are still Schedule II controlled substances, and both carry the same boxed warning.
+For someone with a history of substance use problems, the prodrug design may be one factor a prescriber weighs, alongside everything else.

 Approved uses differ slightly.
-Vyvanse is also approved for binge eating disorder in adults, a condition marked by recurring episodes of eating large amounts of food with a sense of loss of control.
+Vyvanse is also approved for moderate to severe binge eating disorder in adults, a condition marked by recurring episodes of eating large amounts of food with a sense of loss of control.
 Adderall is approved for ADHD and not for binge eating disorder.
+Cost is another practical point.
+Both are now available as generics, which has lowered the price for many people, though coverage and price still vary by insurance plan and pharmacy.

 Side effects compared

 The everyday side effects of these two medications overlap closely, since both are amphetamine-class stimulants.
 Both can reduce appetite, disturb sleep, and raise heart rate and blood pressure.
-Both can cause dry mouth, headache, irritability, and a jittery feeling for some people.
+Both can cause dry mouth, headache, irritability, and a jittery or anxious feeling for some people.
+Both can rarely worsen anxiety or agitation, and both call for caution in anyone with a serious heart condition, so a prescriber asks about heart history before starting.

 The shape of the side effects can differ with the shape of the dose.
-Immediate-release Adderall rises and falls faster, so some people notice a sharper edge as it comes on or wears off.
-Vyvanse and extended-release Adderall are steadier across the day.
+Immediate-release Adderall rises and falls faster, so some people notice a sharper edge as it comes on or wears off, including rebound irritability as it leaves the system.
+Vyvanse and extended-release Adderall are steadier across the day, which can smooth out that edge.
+Many side effects ease over the first weeks as the body adjusts, or improve when the dose or timing changes.
 If a side effect is severe, or it is not settling, that is a conversation to have with a prescriber rather than a reason to stop on your own.

 Sleep, weight, and sexual effects

 For sleep and appetite, the two are broadly similar.
-Both can make it harder to fall asleep, especially if taken later in the day, and both tend to reduce appetite, which can lead to some weight loss.
+Both can make it harder to fall asleep, especially if taken later in the day, which is why timing matters and why both are generally taken in the morning.
 A steadier formulation that wears off by evening can help with sleep for some people.
+Both tend to reduce appetite, which can lead to some weight loss, and the appetite effect is often strongest early on.
+Practical steps help, such as eating a good breakfast before the medication takes full effect and having a meal or snack when appetite returns later in the day.
+In children, stimulants can slightly slow growth, so a prescriber tracks height and weight over time.
 Sexual side effects are less of a defining feature for stimulants than for antidepressants, but changes in sex drive can occur with either.
 Any of these effects is worth raising with a prescriber, since timing, dose, or formulation can often be adjusted.

 Why a clinician might choose one over the other

-Because the two are closely related, the choice often comes down to specifics.
+Because the two are closely related, the choice often comes down to specifics rather than to one being clearly stronger.

 The bottom line

 Adderall and Vyvanse are closely related amphetamine stimulants.
-Vyvanse's prodrug design gives it a smoother, longer, more misuse-resistant profile, while Adderall offers both long-acting and short-acting options.
-The right choice is individual and is made with a prescriber.
+Vyvanse's prodrug design gives it a smoother, longer, more misuse-resistant profile and a once-daily effect, and it is also approved for binge eating disorder in adults.
+Adderall offers both long-acting and short-acting options, which gives it more flexibility for people who need coverage only at certain times.
+The right choice is individual, and it is made with a prescriber.
 Trying one and adjusting is a normal step in treatment.

 Sources